Bathroom Remodel Permit Requirements in Philadelphia, PA

 If you live in an HOA community: interior bathroom remodels rarely require HOA approval.
 However, if the work involves exterior changes (new vents, windows, or plumbing cleanouts), check your CC&Rs first.

-Here's a typical timeline for a bathroom remodel project in Philadelphia, PA:
+Here's a typical timeline for a bathroom remodel project:

 Week 1